Holiday aid

 Pass'colo helps fund a colony for young college students

-Publié le 02 avril 2024 - Directorate for Legal and Administrative Information (Prime Minister)
+Publié le 02 avril 2024 - Mise à jour le 28 mai 2024 - Directorate for Legal and Administrative Information (Prime Minister)

 Do you have an 11-year-old child you want to send to a colony?
 You may be eligible for the Pass'colo, a new help to make it easier for 11-year-olds to go on holiday.
 Discover the award conditions and the amount of the Pass'colo!

-Pass'colo is a government scheme to encourage children to leave for summer camps in the calendar year of their 11th birthday, a pivotal age of entry into secondary school.
+Pass'colo is a state-run scheme to encourage children to leave for summer camps in the calendar year of their 11th birthday, a pivotal age for college entry.
 The aid granted varies between €200 and €300 according to household resources.
 To benefit, your child must have been born in 2013.

 This initiative is the result of the Pact of Solidarity which entered into force on 1er January 2024.